mozilla/release-services/src/releng_docs/prerequirements.rst

 Prerequirements
 ===============

-To start working with ``mozilla-releng/services`` there is only one tools that is required to be installed on your system: Nix_.
+To start working with ``mozilla-releng/services`` there is only one tool that is required to be installed on your system: Nix_.
 Nix (package manager) works alongside any other package manager and can be used with any Linux distribution.
-Many developers confuse Nix_ (the package manager) with NixOS_ (Linux distribution).

-Bellow instructions should work on any recent enough Linux distribution.

 It is important to know that Nix_ can be safely uninstalled by removing following folders: